GOP's Baker won't seek 3rd term as Massachusetts governor

 Baker’s decision comes near the end of a second grueling year in which his singular focus has been trying to cope with a once-in-a-century health and economic crisis in the COVID-19 pandemic.

+Baker said the decision frees his administration to zero in on the state’s ongoing pandemic response.

+“There is a ton of work that’s left to be done as we come out of this pandemic to rebuild, recreate, reimagine many of the things that were busted during the course of all this,” he said.
+“We believe it’s most important that we spend the next year focusing on that and not focusing on, let’s call it the discourse — and that’s probably an insult to the word discourse — that comes with political campaigning.”

 Baker has long been among the nation’s most popular chief executives.
-His decision means there will be an open race for governor next year, and could encourage more candidates to jump in.
+His decision means there will be an open race for governor next year.

-A number of Democrats have already announced their candidacies for governor, including Harvard professor Danielle Allen, state Sen. Sonia Chang-Diaz and former state Sen. Ben Downing.
+A number of Democrats have already announced their candidacies, including Harvard professor Danielle Allen, state Sen. Sonia Chang-Diaz and former state Sen. Ben Downing.

 Geoff Diehl, a former Republican state representative, has already announced his candidacy.
 Diehl remains popular with the conservative base of the state GOP and has been endorsed by Trump.